Aquaman And The Lost Kingdom closes chapter on the DC Extended Universe. So what went wrong?

 Cavill will not be returning in a starring role as Superman.

-Gunn will write and direct Superman: Legacy, a film about a Clark Kent/Superman as a young man.
+Gunn will write and direct Superman: Legacy, a film about Clark Kent/Superman as a young man.
 American actors David Corenswet, 30, and Rachel Brosnahan, 33, will play Superman and reporter Lane respectively, while English actor Nicholas Hoult, 34, will play Lex Luthor.

 The movie, when it is released in 2025, will be the first from the new DCU unit.